Subscription Modal Banner

 • Loyalty bonus for years 11 to 15 that you can use to increase your policy’s fund value

-Cons: Since this is an investment-linked product, projected returns of investment are not guaranteed.
+Cons: Since this is an investment-linked product, projected returns are not guaranteed.
 The investment is affected by market conditions.
-Additionally, if you want to build your funds faster, you’ll need to top up more frequently and pay higher premiums.
+Additionally, you must top up more frequently and pay higher premiums to build your funds faster.

 The PNB Azpire Wiz is an educational plan linked to an insurance policy.
 For as low as ₱2,500 per month, you’re assured that the plan will answer all of your child’s educational needs.